Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: IMPLEMENTATION

 where

 Fig. 2 shows the distribution (\ref{GaussDistr}), when $r$ $=-5.87$ and $ c=3.16$.
-The distribution of $Q$ tends to concentrate at $\lfloor r\rfloor =-6$ and $\lfloor r\rfloor +1=-5$ with probability 0.9 and 0.08 respectively.
-Fig. 3 compare the bit error rates associated with different $N$ for an uncoded $10 \times 10$ ($n_T=n_R=10$) system with $K=20$.
-It is seen that the choice of $N=2$ is indistinguishable from larger $N$.
-In fact, it is often adequate to choose a 3-point approximation as the probability in the central 3 points is almost 1.
+The values of $r$ and $c$ are the interim results obtained by decoding an uncoded $10\times 10$ system.
+The distribution of $Q$ concentrates at $ \lfloor r\rfloor =-6$ and $\lfloor r\rfloor +1=-5$ with probability 0.9 and 0.08 respectively.
+Fig. 3 compare the bit error rates associated with different $N$ for an uncoded $10\times 10$ ($n_{T}=n_{R}=10$) system with $ K=20$.
+It is seen that the choice of $N=2$ is indistinguishable from larger $ N$.
+In fact, it is often adequate to choose a 3-point approximation as the probability in the central 3 points is almost one.